$120m data centre project comes to Darwin, Australia

 IOTDC will deliver the Tier 3 (Uptime Institute Certified) city integrated data facility in fully operational stages, and will enable the Northern Territory to play a significant role in connecting the rest of Australia by providing additional information gateways into the SE Asian region.

 Working together with Vertiv, TotalSecure, Wolfe Systems, Mist a Juniper Systems Company, TPG and Intersector Capital, the IOTDC facility has been slated for early 2021 with subsequent phases to soon follow.

-"Data centres are the core foundation infrastructure needed for economic growth.
-Ultimately data is what runs the world and with major impact events like Covid19, there is a natural acceleration in demand for data centre services as people try share or simply stay informed," says Steve Shelley, VP Integrated Modular Solutions at Vertiv.
+"Data Centers are the core foundation infrastructure needed for economic growth.
+Ultimately data is what runs the world and with major impact events like Covid19, there is a natural acceleration in demand for data center services as people try share or simply stay informed," says Steve Shelley, VP Integrated Modular Solutions at Vertiv.

 "By bringing investment from outside of the Territory, IOTDC is delivering an internationally recognised capability and preparing the region for inevitable demand which comes from better integration with the large international consumer markets in the region and new requirements to service emerging technology industries," the company says.